satorumurmur/bibi/README.md

 | `__dist/bibi/resources/styles/bibi.css` | `__src/bibi/resources/styles/*.scss`                                                                  |
 | `__dist/bibi/wardrobe/**/*.css`         | Read documents in `__src/bibi/wardrobe/README-DRESS_ja` (Sorry..., currently README is Japanese only) |

-* Files in `__dist/bibi-bookshelf/` are not processed (this directory contains `.gitkeep`)
+Files in the `Distribution` column of the table are overwritten with the files updated by `npm start` or `npm run build`.
+If you want to modify them, please edit files in the `Source` column instead of editing these files in `__dist` directly.

 ### How to Build

 * $ `npm run build`
-    - webpack generates production version of Bibi.
+    - webpack generates production version of Bibi to `__dist` folder.
+    - You can upload them to your online webserver.

-### How to Make a Ditribution
+### How to Make a Ditribution Package

-* $ `npm run make:distribution`
+* $ `npm run make:distribution-package`
-    1. webpack generates production version of Bibi.
+    1. webpack generates production version of Bibi to `__dist` folder.
-    2. gulp generates zipped archive.
+    2. gulp generates zipped archive to `__archives` folder.